Devil's Bridge: Associated legends

-At Sens, a thirteenth century legend tells of an architect who sold his soul to the devil and then subsequently repented.
-M. le Curé of Sens, drove the devil away with holy water and an exorcism formula beginning with the words Vade retro satana, which he made the penitent repeat.
+At Sens, a thirteenth-century legend tells of an architect who sold his soul to the devil and then subsequently repented.
+M. le Curé of Sens drove the devil away with holy water and with an exorcism formula beginning with the words Vade retro satana, which he made the penitent repeat.

 The formula was, at some time, incorporated into the design of the popular Saint Benedict Medal.

-Most of the bridges that have received the Devil's Bridge appellation are remarkable in some regard, most often for the technological hurdles surpassed in building the bridge, but on occasion for its aesthetic grace as well, or for its economic or strategic importance to the community it serves.
+Most of the bridges that have received the "Devil's Bridge" appellation are remarkable in some regard, most often for the technological hurdles surpassed in building the bridge, but on occasion for its aesthetic grace as well, or for its economic or strategic importance to the community it serves.